jrc9designstudio/statamic-video-embed/readme.md

 ### Data Storage
 - Using the Vimeo and YouTube APIs we get and store meta information about the video for you.
 This is a breaking change from v1 where we only stored the url of the video.
 While storing this data means we will not get updates made on Vimeo or YouTube until the entry or page is edited again with the Control Panel, it does mean that there is no remote connection needed to get the meta information about videos.
 - Unfortunately at this time the YouTube API does not return the duration of the video.
-- The data will be stored something like this example:
+- The data will be stored similar to this example:
 ```
 video:
   url: https://vimeo.com/16881273